What Is ‘Surveillance for Hire’?

 – They work across many platforms and national boundaries.

-– Their capabilities are used by both nation-states and private enterprises.
+– Both nation-states and private enterprises use their capabilities.
 This means that they lower the barrier to entry for anyone willing to pay.

 – It is often impossible for targets to know they are being surveilled across the internet.